 The early days of fall are days filled with activities that signal the end of one season and the beginning of shorter days leading towards winter.

-It feels a bit like a race against time: will everything get done in time?
+It feels a bit like a race against Mother Nature: will everything get done in time?